recepkocur/react-native-screen-capture/README.md

 # react-native-screen-capture

-**`react-native-screen-capture`** allows you to protect screens in your app from being captured or recorded, as well as be notified if a screenshot is taken while your app is foregrounded.
+**`Screen Capture`** allows you to protect screens in your app from being captured or recorded, as well as be notified if a screenshot is taken while your app is foregrounded.

-**Keep Awake**, keep the screen from going to sleep. iOS and Android
+**`Keep Awake`**, keep the screen from going to sleep. iOS and Android

 ## Installation